salvoravida/react-adal/README.md

 This index wrap is needed because ADAL use iframes for token silent refresh, and we do not want to have duplicated ReactApp started on iframes too!

-indexApp.js (your real app index as it already is)
+indexApp.js (your real app index as it already is - example below)
 ```javascript
 import React from 'react';
 import ReactDOM from 'react-dom';